prisma/specs/lift/Readme.md

 #### `unapplyMigration`

-Unapplies the Steps in the migrations folder.
+Unapplies the previous Step in the migrations folder.
 This is called by the Down method in the Lift Client.

 #### `calculateDatamodel`